Old East Paint Creek Lutheran Church: History

 In the autumn of 1850, the meeting was held to organize a Christian school and a place for worship by the first Norwegian immigrant settlers to the Paint Creek area of Allamakee County.
 The school was organized in March the following year with Ole Larson as the first teacher.
 The first church services were held in July in the home of Thomas Anderson by Pastor Claus Lauritz Clausen from Rock County, Wisconsin.
 The schoolhouse was completed by November 1851 and was used for church services as well.

 Initially, the congregation had only visiting ministers.
 They sent a Letter of Call to Norway for their own pastor.
 It was answered by the Rev. U. V. Koren, who arrived in late 1853 and stayed until 1862 when he returned to Norway.
 All of East Paint Creek's early pastors were from Norway.
 In July 1855 it was decided to build a log structure for a church, which was completed in 1857.
 The congregation grew in size and divided into two separate churches, East Paint Creek Church and West Paint Creek Church, because of the poor roads in the area.

 The cornerstone for the present church was laid on May 24, 1869, and the church was dedicated on August 24, 1870.
 W.A.
 Eriksen constructed the Gothic Revival style building.
 The Rev. Ove Jacob Hjort (1827–1879) was the pastor at the time.
 A cemetery, which pre-dates it, surrounds the church building.
 Services were conducted in Norwegian, at least partially, into the 1930s.

 In 1880, a controversy over predestination erupted among Norwegian Lutherans which affected the congregations in the Paint Creek area.
 A small group broke away from the original churches and became known as the East and West Synod Lutheran Churches.
 To distinguish between the two groups, the original churches were renamed Old East Paint Creek Church and Old West Paint Creek Church.
-Old East Paint remained in the "anti-Missouri" synod of the church until 1890, when they affiliated with the United Norwegian Lutheran Church of America.
-Another split in the congregation occurred in 1907 that resulted in the establishment of the Waterville Norwegian Evangelical Lutheran Church.
-In 1917, Old East Paint Church changed its affiliation to the Evangelical Lutheran Church.
-The congregation has now moved to the town of Waukon, Iowa, as King of Grace Lutheran Church and the old church building is unused.
+Old East Paint remained in the Anti-Missourian Brotherhood until 1890, when that group merged into the United Norwegian Lutheran Church of America.

+Old East is currently a member of the North American Lutheran Church (NALC) and open every Sunday.